William Beattie (politician): Life and career

-Beattie was elected to Lisburn District Council in 1977, becoming one of the last people to be elected in the whole of Northern Ireland.
+Beattie was elected to Lisburn District Council in 1977.
 Beattie's election to the council began what one fellow councillor called "A period of bigoted sectarian confrontations after four years in which Lisburn had a relatively good and moderate reputation".
 The most infamous clash was the Beattie-led loyalist protest over the building of a new overflow Catholic housing estate at Poleglass on the edge of West Belfast.
 From his base at Dunmurry, adjacent the proposed scheme, Beattie claimed that 30,000 loyalists were prepared to "fight to the bitter end" to stop the new homes for Catholics, and threatened to sabotage the Housing Executive's allocation of homes to Catholics by setting up "Protestant-only estates".
 Beattie's campaign was ultimately unsuccessful, aside from one low-key rally addressed by DUP leader Ian Paisley and Official Unionist leader Jim Molyneaux.

-In April 1983 Beattie forced the cancellation of Sunday performances by Circus Hoffman by threatening to disrupt them with open-air prayer meetings outside.
+In April 1983, Beattie forced the cancellation of Sunday performances by Circus Hoffman by threatening to disrupt them with open-air prayer meetings outside.
 He also agitated to reinstate a ban on usage of the municipal swimming pool and other public leisure facilities on Sundays.
 One anti-Catholic outburst from Beattie so embarrassed an Official Unionist member of Lisburn Council that he personally apologised to an SDLP member present.
 Beattie also objected to library facilities for the predominantly Catholic Twinbrook estate and to planning permission for a health centre in Poleglass.

-Peter Robinson later replaced Beattie as DUP Deputy Leader and Alan Kane as Press Secretary.
+Peter Robinson later replaced Beattie as DUP Deputy Leader.

-In May 1982 the Irish National Liberation Army (INLA) attempted to assassinate Beattie by planting a large bomb at his home.
+In May 1982, the Irish National Liberation Army (INLA) attempted to assassinate Beattie by planting a large bomb at his home.
 The device failed to detonate and was defused by the British Army.

 Beattie was elected to the Northern Ireland Assembly of 1982.
-Months after being elected, Beattie came to media attention after attempting to stop the Assembly's economic development committee from discussing a proposal from Londonderry Chamber of Commerce for a cross-border industrial development zone in Derry and Donegal.
+Months after being elected, Beattie came to media attention after attempting to stop the Assembly's economic development committee from discussing a proposal from Londonderry Chamber of Commerce for a cross-border industrial development zone in Derry and County Donegal.

-Beattie stood in Lagan Valley in the 1983 general election, but again failed to win a seat in the British House of Commons.
-He resigned from the DUP in the mid-1990s, and retired as a minister on 31 December 2005.
+Beattie stood in Lagan Valley in the 1983 general election but again failed to win a seat in the British House of Commons.
+He resigned from the DUP in the mid-1990s and retired as a minister on 31 December 2005.

+Beattie died on 13 February 2025, at the age of 82.
 Writing in Fortnight magazine in 1983, journalist Andy Pollak described Beattie as "one of the last truly unashamed voices of Northern Irish bigotry".